• Skip to primary navigation

 9. Kopi Luwak, the world’s most expensive coffee is made from coffee beans eaten and excreted by a Sumatran wildcat.
 And at one time commanded a price of over $300 a pound!

-10. During WWII American soldiers would order their espresso watered down because it was too strong for them.
+10. During WWII, American soldiers ordered their espresso watered down because it was too strong for them.

 12. Coffee was declared illegal not once, not twice, but a whopping three times in three different cultures!
-The first was in Mecca in 1511, followed by Charles the II in Europe in an attempt to quell the ongoing rebellion and the third was by Fredrick the Great in Germany in 1677 who was worried about the economic implications of money leaving the country to buy this beverage.
+The first was in Mecca in 1511, followed by Charles II in Europe in an attempt to quell the ongoing rebellion, and the third was by Frederick the Great in Germany in 1677, who was worried about the economic implications of money leaving the country to buy this beverage.

 13. There has been an indication that coffee can actually be used to fuel a car.
 Not now, of course, but maybe someday in the future.
 Kind of reassuring, don’t you think, to imagine a world where one day we might never have to worry about running out of fuel?